 - Topic #2: One-dimensional vs. multidimensional arrays.

 The following sections explain each of these topics.
 Let's start by taking a look at:

 As I explain above, you can specify the data type of an array when you declare it.
 For general purposes, the explanations and comments about the topic that I provide in this tutorial are applicable.

-As a consequence of this, whenever you don’t declare the data type for an array, Visual Basic for Applications uses the default data type.
+As a consequence of this, whenever you don't declare the data type for an array, Visual Basic for Applications uses the default data type.
 This default data type is Variant.
-However, as suggested at the Microsoft Dev Center, you may want to declare arrays using “a data type other than Variant”.
+However, you may want to declare arrays using a different data type (other than Variant).

 The main reason for this is that there's an inverse relationship between execution speed and the amount of bytes used by the relevant data.
 The more bytes your data uses, the slower the execution of your VBA application.
 In practice, this may not be a big issue, assuming that you're working on a computer with enough available memory.
 However, if you work with very large (particularly multidimensional) arrays, you may notice a difference in performance.

 An exception to this rule is if you want the array to hold different data types.
 In such a case, the array data type must be Variant.
 This is because, as explained by Richard Mansfield in Mastering VBA for Microsoft Office 2016:

 An array with the Variant data type can store multiple subtypes of data.

 When deciding how to proceed, remember that different data types have different nominal allocation requirements.
 The following table provides a basic idea of how many bytes of memory are usually required by several of the main VBA data types: